lamalab-org/secs/README.md

 ## :file_folder: Data availability

 The simulated spectra data have been compiled from [IBM's Multimodal Spectroscopic Dataset](https://zenodo.org/records/11611178).

-(WIP :building_construction:) Run `molbind-get-datasets` from the command line to download the data.

 ## :clipboard: Environment file